provider image

 Key takeaways:

-• Some medications and supplements, such as St. John’s wort, carbamazepine, and phenytoin, can make Nurtec ODT less effective.
-It’s best to avoid them or talk to your prescriber about a different migraine medication.
+• Some medications, such as carbamazepine (Tegretol), and phenytoin (Dilantin), can make Nurtec ODT less effective.
+This is also the case with supplements that contain St. John’s wort.
+It’s best to avoid these combinations or talk to your prescriber about a different migraine medication.

 • In some cases, it’s OK to take Nurtec ODT with an interacting medication.
 You’ll just need to separate each dose of Nurtec ODT by at least 48 hours.
 Your prescriber should let you know if this applies to you.